PRESENTATION OF THE SWEDISH LABOUR COURT

 The obligation of the respondent to comment constitutes the beginning of the prehearing.
 The prehearing is intended to investigate the facts and the representations of the parties as far as possible.
 The first thing to establish is the respondent's attitude to the claims.
 He may perhaps admit them wholly or in part.
 The prehearing also aims to ascertain what is actually disputed between the parties in terms of the facts.
 This is important in allowing the parties to know what they must be expected to prove in the case.

 The prehearing can be oral or in writing, usually a combination of both: the respondent is ordered to comment in writing on the content of the application, following which an oral prehearing meeting is held under the supervision of the chairman.
-If the case involves a dispute on appeal from the county court, there is usually no oral prehearing.
+If the case involves a dispute on appeal from the district court, there is usually no oral prehearing.
 It sometimes happens that the chairman, during the prehearing, attempts to get the parties to reach an amicable settlement.
 Disputes can quite frequently be resolved in settlement.

 Once a prehearing is complete there is normally a full hearing held before all the members of the court taking part in the case, normally seven.
 During the full hearing the representatives for either party present their account of the course of events, i.e. present their cases.
 Evidence is subsequently submitted.
 This takes the form of statements from the parties or their representatives, examining witnesses under oath and examination of documents, such as the minutes of negotiations.
 Visual or expert evidence may also be submitted.
 Summing up on the part of the representatives, in which they make their submissions on to how the case should be decided, brings the hearing to an end.
 During the hearing the court members naturally put questions to the parties and the witnesses.
 The main hearing formally concludes with the chairman stating when the judgement will be announced.